Mail forwarding and delivery issues

 In this article

-Messages appear in my external inbox, but not in Help Scout.
+Messages appear in Outlook / Gmail / my email provider, but not in Help Scout.
 Why?

-Make sure your forwarding rule is enabled!
-Additionally, double check that you've got the right mailbox alias.
-When you copy the alias over to the forwarding address text box, keep an eye out for extra spaces before or after the alias.
+Make sure your forwarding rule is enabled.
+Additionally, double check that you've got the correct Help Scout forwarding address as shown in your Mailbox settings in your rule.
 It won't work if there are any extra characters or blank spaces.
-Lastly, look at your spam folder to make sure your email provider hasn't halted legitimate messages.
+Lastly, look at your spam folder to make sure your email provider hasn't stopped legitimate messages - most providers will not forward emails they've flagged as spam over to us.

-Why aren't my replies syncing to Help Scout when I respond from my inbox?
+Why aren't my replies syncing to Help Scout when I respond from Outlook / Gmail / my email provider?

 What's up with these bounce-back messages from firstname.lastname@example.org?

-You'll see bounce-back messages from our mail server if a message wasn't delivered to the end-user.
+You'll see a bounce-back message when a recipient's server refuses an email.
 There's usually a reason for the failure located in the bounce-back email.
 Look at the Status line for more information:

 Status: 5.1.2 (bad destination system: no such domain)